QubesOS/qubes-doc/user/common-tasks/copy-from-dom0.md

 qvm-copy-to-vm <dest-vm> <file>
 ~~~

-The file will arrive in your destination VM in the `~/QubesIncoming/dom0/` directory.
+The file will arrive in your destination VM in the `~/PedOSIncoming/dom0/` directory.

 ### Copying logs from dom0 ###

 In order to easily copy/paste the contents of logs from dom0 to the inter-VM clipboard, you can simply:

-1. Right-click on the desired VM in the Qubes VM Manager.
+1. Right-click on the desired VM in the PedOS VM Manager.
 2. Click "Logs."
 3. Click on the desired log.
-4. Click "Copy to Qubes clipboard."
+4. Click "Copy to PedOS clipboard."

 You may now paste the log contents to any VM as you normally would (i.e., Ctrl-Shift-V, then Ctrl-V).